TradeDear/Tradedear-frontend/README.md

 npm install
 npm run dev

+### Environment Variables
-Create a .env file in the project root with the following:
+Create a `.env` file in the project root with the following:

 VITE_API_URL=https://api.tradedear.com
 VITE_WEBSOCKET_URL=wss://api.tradedear.com/ws
 VITE_TRADINGVIEW_KEY=your-key-here

 📈 TradingView Integration
 This frontend currently uses TradingView’s Lightweight Chart for demo trading.
 We plan to integrate the Advanced Chart library upon license approval.
 The chart is responsive, supports live updates, and will be extended with crypto symbols and user layout persistence.
 Sidebar is under active development to support responsive design and crypto watchlists.